jaymell/photo_mapper/Readme.md

 ## Photo Mapper
 Put pictures in a database on a map.
 Images displayed using Magnific Popup JS library

-To do:
+####To do:
-* Only show map labels at >= certain zoom level
-* Allow uploading images through UI -- need the 'C' in CRUD
+* Default to map instead of satellie
+* Further reduce file size of thumbnails
-* Item not quite scrolling to top of list on gallery click
+* Increase size of open/close buttons on mobile
-* Improve pin jittering
+* Remove jittering completely (or improve it sificantly)
-* Try to add stuff to map that's not actually geo-tagged based on time
 * Album label in heading
+* Landing page

+#### Further off
+* Upload images via HTTP
-* User accounts
+* User accounts in DB
+* Photos divided by collection
+* DB needs to keep track of static image filing and serve that out with dynamic routes
+* Try to add stuff to map that's not actually geo-tagged based on time ??